-From where he was born to what he brings to the table, here's what you need to know about the newest Raptor...
+From where he was born to what he brings to the table, here's what you need to know about one of the newest Raptors...

 Collinsworth was born on Oct.
 3, 1991, in Provo, Utah.